cython/cython/docs/src/userguide/faq.rst

 How do I cite Cython in an academic paper?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you mention Cython, the simplest way to reference us is to add the URL to our website in a footnote.
+**Answer**: If you mention Cython, the simplest way to reference us is to add the URL to our website in a footnote.
 You may also choose to reference our software project in a more formal way, such as

 ::